IIIF/cookbook-recipes/recipe/0053-seeAlso/index.md

 ## Example

-In this example, a Dublin Core Metadata Initiative XML file is provided for the program as a whole, and as such the `seeAlso` property attaches to the Manifest.
+In this example, a MODS XML file is provided for the program as a whole, and as such the `seeAlso` property attaches to the Manifest.
 If such data files were available for each view or page separately, each Canvas would be a logical place for the corresponding `seeAlso` instance.

 To see the property in action in Mirador, toggle the sidebar by activating the three-line ("hamburger") menu in the upper left-hand corner of the content window.
 You should then, in the "Related" area, see the link in the "Related" section under the "See also" subheading.